bluenviron/gomavlib/README.md

 * Decode and encode Mavlink v2.0 and v1.0.
 Supports checksums, empty-byte truncation (v2.0), signing (v2.0), message extensions (v2.0)
 * Dialect is optional, the library can work a standard dialect, a custom dialect or no dialect at all.
 Standard dialects are provided in directory `dialect/`, with no need for generation.
 A Dialect generator is provided anyway.
-* Provides a ready-to-use Mavlink node with heartbeat emission and ability to communicate through multiple transports in parallel:
+* Provides a high-level parser with ability to communicate through multiple transports in parallel:
   * serial
   * UDP (server, client or broadcast mode)
   * TCP (server or client mode)
   * custom transport
+* Provides a low-level parser with ability to encode/decode to/from byte slices
 * UDP connections are tracked and removed when inactive
 * Support both domain names and IPs
 * Examples provided for every feature